-The FY2018 health insurance budget request of \$5.52 million represents a total increase of \$424,844 or 8.33% from the amount budgeted last year.
+The FY2019 health insurance budget request of \$5.73 million represents a total increase of \$210,158 or 3.8% from the amount budgeted last year.
 Plan design changes and the adoption of Chapter 32B, Section 18 in FY2010 limited budgetary impacts for eight consecutive years.
 Prior to FY2010 it was common to experience health insurance increases of 8-10% each year, which would consume \$450,000 or more of new revenues.

-Market trends appear to indicate a return to higher health insurance increases, necessitating another round of plan design changes.
-To this end, the Town successfully negotiated higher copays and deductibles with all employee groups, effective July 1, 2016 (FY2017).
-The modifications largely mitigated the anticipated premium increases of 7-9%.
+More recently, market trends are resulting in higher health insurance increases, necessitating further action.
+To this end, the Town successfully negotiated higher copays with all employee groups, effective July 1, 2017 (FY2018).
+The modifications mitigated the anticipated premium increases of 12%, but still resulted in an 8.33% budget increase.
+Unfortunately, due to a combination of high claims and general market trends, the Town and employees were facing a \$927,000, or 13.57%, premium increase again in FY2019.